 When not performing Rebecca teaches singing, has her own Mary Kay Cosmetic business and is a makeup artist.
 She also teaches Skincare & Self Esteem classes in schools and groups in the community.

 Originally hailing from Brisbane, Robbie has been involved in Musical Theatre since the age of 10.
-From roles in the chorus to leading roles at centre stage, Robbie’s passion for the theatre developed through his youth and inspired him to study for 2 years in Harvest Rain’s full time Industry Course (2014-2015), where he had the chance to perform next to some of Australia's most prized theatre veterans as well as up and coming stars.
+From roles in the chorus to leading roles at centre stage, Robbie’s passion for the theatre developed through his youth and inspired him to study for 2 years in Harvest Rain’s full-time Industry Course (2014-2015), where he had the chance to perform next to some of Australia's most prized theatre veterans as well as up and coming stars.
 2017 saw Robbie in his South Australian Musical Theatre debut performing in Spring Awakening for HMC.
+Since then he has been involved in Assassins also for HMC, and will be appearing in Therry's Titanic in June 2020.

 Robin Smacka Schmelzkopf